tc39/proposal-partial-application/README.md

 complex expressions today using existing tokens (e.g. `f(+i+++j-i---j)` or `f([[][]][[]])`).
 A valid, clean example of both partial application, optional chaining, and nullish coalesce is not actually difficult to read in most cases: `f~(?, a?.b ?? c)`.

+# Definitions

+- _Partial Application_ &mdash; A call or `new` expression with zero or more _placeholder arguments_, where _applied expressions_ are immediately evaluated and _fixed_ in their respective positions in the invocation.
+  A _partial application_ is denoted by an argument list surrounded by `~()`
+  Example: `f~()`
+- _Partially Applied Function_ &mdash; A function that is the result of a _partial application_.
+- _Applied Expressions_ &mdash; The _callee_, _receiver_, and any _non-placeholder arguments_ of a _partial application_.
+  Also: _applied_.
+  Antonyms: _unapplied_.
+- _Callee_ &mdash; The value of the function or method to be invoked (for a call) or instantiated (for `new` expressions).
+- _Receiver_ &mdash; If the _Callee_ is a method invocation, the _receiver_ is the object that will be passed to the call as its `this` binding.
+- _Fix_ &mdash; Eagerly evaluate an expression and store its position within a _partially application_.
+  Also: _fixed_, _fixing_.
+- _Non-Placeholder Argument_ &mdash; An _Applied Expression_ that takes up an entire argument position.
+- _Placeholder Argument_ &mdash; An argument that is not yet _applied_ in a _partial application_.
+A _placeholder argument_ results in
+  one or more parameter bindings in a resulting _partially applied function_.
+- _Non-Ordinal Placeholder Argument_ &mdash; A _placeholder argument_ representing a single unapplied argument. _Non-ordinal placeholder
+  arguments_ are implicitly ordered sequentially from left to right.
+  A _non-ordinal placeholder argument_ is denoted by a `?` token that takes up an entire an argument position.
+  Example: `f~(?)`
+- _Ordinal Placeholder Argument_ &mdash; A _placeholder argument_ representing a single unapplied argument with a specified ordinal position in the parameter list of the resulting _partially applied function_.
+  An _ordinal placeholder argument_ is denoted by a `?` token followed by an unsigned integer indicating the ordinal position of the resulting parameter.
+  Example: `f~(?1, ?0)`
+- _Rest Placeholder Argument_ &mdash; A _placeholder argument_ representing any excess arguments passed to the resulting _partially applied
+  function_.
+  A _rest placeholder argument_ is denoted by a `...` token that takes up an entire argument position.
+  Example: `f~(...)`

 # Resources